hwasly/plugins/net/sslh/README.md

-# sslh plugin for OPNsense
+# sslh plugin for HWasly

 ## Introduction

-This is a plugin for OPNsense firewall which provides a front-end UI for managing `SSLH`.
+This is a plugin for HWasly firewall which provides a front-end UI for managing `SSLH`.

 This plugin is designed for v`1.21c`, but may function with later versions.